IDS6145-Fall2019/assignment1-br492133/README.md

 (remove: Describe how you would simulate this - including type of simulation, rough details, inputs, outputs, and how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)

+Ideally, I would use a dedicated tool to utilize for this simulation such as **Simio.** The escalator can be largely treated as a queue - people are assumed not to 'move' up or down on the escalator steps (releative to the escalator steps, they are not moving) and are 'processed' by the server at a fixed rate with a fixed speed.
+The stochastic flow of people into the server (escalator) would be based on sampled data (hourly, daily, weekly) collected from real turnstile or open sources.
+This is where the interesting part of the simulation - is the escalator too crowded?
+Is there a line to get onto the escalator?
+If so, how long is it?
+I would base my experiment with those questions in mind.

 ## (Part 1.4) Subway City (My Problem) Model **(10%)**
 [**Code template**](code/README.md) - Starting coding framework for the (insert your exact problem here.)
 You are expected to create the python files - the code should run without errors, create and object(s) for your system, but not provide function detail.